-WMS has an unbeatable reputation as the leading private rifle shooting instruction provider in the UK.
-We offer safe, enjoyable and challenging rifle shooting and training for both private and professional clients.
+WMS has built a reputation as the leading private rifle shooting instruction provider in the UK.
+We offer safe, enjoyable and challenging rifle shooting and training in open hill country for both private and professional clients.

-Run by Andrew Venables, one of Europe’s best known rifle shooting instructors, WMS provides tuition for novices wanting to shoot rifles for the very first time, as well as to intermediate and experienced shots including target shooters, stalkers or hunters wanting to prepare for that trip of a lifetime.
+Run by Andrew Venables, one of Europe’s best known rifle shooting instructors, WMS provides training and instruction for all rifle shooters whatever your level of experience: novices wanting to shoot for the first time, intermediate shots wanting to learn more, and experienced rifle shooters wanting to hone their skills for a specific goal.

-The WMS philosophy is to empower people to shoot accurately, safely and humanely and the knowledge and expertise of our instructors enables clients to achieve their shooting goals, build confidence and learn throughout the day.
+Our philosophy is to empower people to shoot accurately, safely and humanely with the training provided by our instructors specifically designed to enable clients to achieve their shooting goals, iron out bad habits, build confidence and learn throughout the day.

 CEO and Lead Instructor

 One of Europe’s best known rifle shooting instructors Andrew has over 35 years of practical experience in rifle shooting and training yet is still learning something new every day in his mid-50s.